 BNurs Child Nursing

 BNurs Mental Health Nursing

-Part of the prestigious Russell Group of universities, The University of Manchester is the largest single-site university in the UK, and has the biggest student community.
+Part of the prestigious Russell Group of universities, The University of Manchester is one of the largest single-site university in the UK, and has over 40,000 students from 160 countries.
 The University works closely with local NHS Trusts and social care partners.
 Nursing students spend half their learning time in a variety of clinical placements, applying theory to practice, and can even choose to take a placement overseas.

-The University is ranked 3rd in the world and 1st in the UK for nursing (QS World University Rankings 2018).Their nursing graduates have excellent employment prospects and are sought after by employers.
+The University is ranked 3rd in the world and 2nd in the UK for nursing (QS World University Rankings 2019).Their nursing graduates have excellent employment prospects and are sought after by employers.
 Many of their graduates are in leadership positions in the NHS and social care organisations and academia, both in this country and beyond.